apollographql/rover/ARCHITECTURE.md

 use graphql_client::*;
 ```

-Then, we'll create a new struct that will have auto-generated types for the `hello.graphql` file that we created earlier:
+Then, we'll create a new struct that will have auto-generated types for the `hello_query.graphql` file that we created earlier:

 ```rust
 #[derive(GraphQLQuery)]